stuh84/ccie-rs-notes/eigrp-shortnotes.md

 * Can be static
 * 224.0.0.10 or FF02::A
 * Static usually on NBMA/none m'cast media (FR)
-* Static stops m'cast on interface neighbour is reachable
+* Static stops m'cast on interface neighbor is reachable
 * Following need to match
  * Auth
  * K-Values